HamidRezaSepehr/Cool-Tool/README.md

 <br/>[KICKRESUME]  (https://www.kickresume.com) Be who you are and get your dream job today
 <br/>[Resume-Now] (https://www.resume-now.com) Instantly Create a Resume that Employers Love
 <br/>[Resume Builder]  (http://www.resumebuilder.org) Make you resume and cover letter in minutes

+### Other
+[Save From Net] (http://en.savefrom.net)  Download videos from websites (online video downloader).
+<br/>[Google Trends] (https://www.google.com/trends/hottrends/visualize?pn=p1)  See the latest trends, data and visualizations from Google.
+Find out what's trending near you right now.
+<br/>[change.org] (https://www.change.org)  The world’s platform for c
+<br/>[GIPHY] (http://giphy.com)  GIPHY is your top source for the best & newest GIFs & Animated Stickers online.
+<br/> [Instructables]  (http://www.instructables.com) Instructables is a place that lets you explore, document, and share your DIY creations.